driesvints/sponsors/README.md

 What's important is that there's a `github` column (`string`) on the model's table.
 This column will need to have the GitHub username that belongs to the model.

 With an Eloquent model, you also don't need to pass a personal access token.
-By default, it'll use the GitHub Sponsors client that's bound to the container.
+By default, it'll use the `GitHub\Sponsors\Client` class that's bound to the container.
 If you do want to identify the sponsorable to also check their private sponsorships you can add a `github_token` column (`string`) to the model's table and make sure the value is filled in.
 That way, all API requests will behave as if the user themselves is doing it.

 > ⚠️ Note that there is no check being performed on wether the github username and a user provided personal access token belong together.
 This is your own responsibility to do through [an API call to GitHub](https://docs.github.com/en/graphql/reference/queries#user).